 There are many different varieties of lima beans; yes, indeed they come from South America.
-Spanish conquistadors wrote not only of the abundant silver found in Peru, but of the delicious beans they found in Lima.
-Healthy living direct from the very deep south.
+Spanish conquistadors wrote not only of the abundant silver found in Peru, but also of the delicious legumes that grew; nutritious living direct from the very deep south.

-When growing lima beans avoid those with pink veins, they are rather tasteless and starchy, but the little green ones are my favourite.
-They are very sweet and of course perfect for your sufferin' succotash recipe ... a delic and healthy corn and beans recipe.
+When growing limas avoid those with pink veins; they are rather tasteless and starchy, but the little green ones are my favourite.
+They are very sweet and of course perfect for your sufferin' succotash recipe; a delicious and nutritious corn and beans recipe.